qlik-oss/core-website/docs/tutorials/hello-engine.md

 ```bash
 docker-compose up -d
 ```
 When you run this command, Docker builds the container and leaves it running in the background.
-If successful, you will see a message that the creating the container is done.
+If successful, you will see a message that creating the container is done.

 2. Verify that the dockerized engine is running